How we got here

 To keep the test even, a second clone of TJGGS was used, still on CentOS but with the Samba issues solved (at least, those I noticed)

-On the other hand, it’s not proposed to locally clone the repository, and the only suggestion is downloading the script with curl.
-Even less ideal, and plainly insecure.
+On the other hand, it’s not proposed to locally clone the repository, and the only suggestion is downloading the script with curl

 So, let’s repeat the safer process, as we did for Rocky.